everypinio/hardpy/docs/documentation/hardpy_panel.md

 Contains checkbox widget.

 * The user selects several options from several possible ones.
-* Returns a list with the contents of the selected items converted to a string.
+* Returns a list with the contents of the selected items.

 ![checkbox_dialog_box](../img/dialog_box/checkbox_dialog_box.png)